Carucage: Under John

 King John, Richard's brother and successor, collected the carucage only once, in 1200.
 John set the amount to be collected from each carucate at three shillings.
 Revenues from this taxation do not appear in the 1200 Pipe Roll, although the designation in official records of William of Wrotham and his assistants as receptores carucagii—"receivers of the carucage"—suggest that the money raised was paid into a special commission in the Exchequer.
 Whether lands were assessed by the system used in 1198 is unknown.
 The contemporary chronicler Ralph of Coggeshall noted that an "order went throughout England by the justices or the king" to collect the tax, which may imply that the King appointed justices to collect the tax instead of using the earlier system.
-The carucage was raised in order to pay John's feudal relief— the payment to an overlord on inheriting lands—for his 1199 inheritance of lands in France.
+The carucage was raised to pay John's feudal relief— the payment to an overlord on inheriting lands—for his 1199 inheritance of lands in France.
 The relief had been set by King Philip II of France, John's overlord, at 20,000 marks.
 Estimates of the amount raised by this carucage—about £3,000—are based on later revenues raised during the following reign.

 The Cistercian monasteries in the north of England resisted the tax, claiming that they were immune to taxation.
 John put pressure on them, as he was in the north when the tax was announced, but the various abbeys appealed to Hubert Walter, by then Chancellor.
 Walter secured from the abbeys the promise of a group payment of £1,000, but in June 1200 the King rejected the offer.
 In October, the King returned from Normandy and resumed pressure on the monasteries, ordering the confiscation of all Cistercian livestock on royal lands after two weeks if a settlement was not reached.
 At the end of November, through Walter's intercession, the King capitulated and agreed to a Cistercian immunity from this tax.